learnwithalfred/portfolio-website/README.md

 - Headings `No Issues found`git

-- Contrast - `There was an issue with my bottom background , but i have fixed them`
+- Contrast - `There was an issue with my bottom background , but i have fixed them` [LineFixedIssue]()

 - Resize - `There was an issue with page resizing.
 But it has been fixed`